SunooBertsch/SurveyEmailer/README.md

 # SurveyEmailer

-Simple app to send surveys to customers for feedback on products/services.
+Fast, responsive web application to send customizable surveys to customers for feedback on products/services.

 **Technologies Used**